Broadcasting AV Operator

 Employees of DPS are required to be able, and to be seen to be able, to provide professional advice and services to all Senators and Members without favour or prejudice.

-1 Ability to operate, to the designated standard, a range of television, audio and AV equipment in a live environment.
+1 Ability to operate, to the designated standard, a range of television cameras, production lighting and broadcast equipment in a live environment.

 2 Knowledge of, and experience in, relevant live direction and production techniques.